Hirokazu Kobayashi

 Professor Emeritus and Visiting Professor, University of Shizuoka

 The next decision remained whether to opt for a monofocal or multifocal intraocular lens.
-Monofocal lenses are designed to focus on either distant or close objects, and usually far vision is chosen, resulting in the requirement of reading glasses for near vision.
+Monofocal lenses are designed to focus on either distant or close objects, and usually, far vision is chosen, resulting in the requirement of reading glasses for near vision.
 On the other hand, multifocal lenses can provide clear vision for both near and far distances.
 Although the latter are not typically covered by insurance in Japan and are more expensive, they are made using the latest technology.
 Since replacing lenses frequently can be difficult, I have decided to opt for multifocal lenses.
-From my understanding, most ophthalmologists suggest using monofocal lenses instead of multifocal lenses, as some patients may not find the multifocal ones comfortable.
+From my understanding, most ophthalmologists suggest using mono-focal lenses instead of multifocal lenses, as some patients may not find the multifocal ones comfortable.
 I have had a positive experience with multifocal lenses and no longer require glasses for near and far distances with vision "1.0".
-However, when using a desktop computer where the distance is medium, it is still easier for me to see if I wear glasses.
-This is because when I got my multifocal lenses in 2010, the technology was not as advanced as it is today, and the lens that was called "multifocal" was actually bifocal.
+However, when using a desktop computer with a medium distance, it is still more manageable to see if I wear glasses.
+This is because when I got my multifocal lenses in 2010, the technology was not as advanced as today.
+The lens that was called "multifocal" was only bifocal.
 Our brain is an amazing organ that can distinguish between sharp and blurry images.
-When we look through bifocal lenses, our brain identifies only the sharp image, even though the sharp and blurry images are reflected on our retinas.
+When we look through bifocal lenses, our brain identifies only the sharp picture, even though the sharp and blurry images are reflected in our retinas.
 However, at night, we experience a different phenomenon.
 When we look at a light source, we cannot eliminate the blurred image, resulting in a halo or glare.
 Over time, we become accustomed to this experience, and it no longer feels strange.
-If you are still active, I would suggest multifocal lenses as they are better suited for such individuals.
-On the other hand, if you are less active, monofocal lenses may be a better option.
+Recently, I have heard complaints from people who have had trifocal lenses fitted, saying they have difficulty seeing things up close.
+Because trifocal lenses focus on medium-range distances, it is disadvantageous that the light needed for sharp images at close range is less than one-third.
+I can also agree with the recommendation for single-vision lenses for people who are used to wearing glasses and for people who do detailed work.
+Based on my experience, if you want to stay active, you should wear double-focus; if not, you should wear single-focus.